 (1) Class 1.
 Northstar Bank of Colorado.
 Class 1 is impaired under the Plan and can vote on the Plan.
 Class 1 consists of the Allowed Secured Claim of Northstar Bank of Colorado evidenced by two (2) promissory notes.
-The Debtor owes approximately \$2,404,600 on one of the notes which is secured by a lien on the Debtor's Real Property valued at \$4,278,000.
-The amount of \$126,646 is owed on the second note which is secured by Personal Property.
-The Allowed Secured Claim of the Class 1 creditor shall be paid by combining the amounts owed on the two (2) promissory notes, approximately \$2,531,246, and the Class 1 creditor retaining its liens recorded against the Debtor's Real

-Property which fully secures its claim to the same extent and in the same priority as its prepetition lien and receiving a combined monthly payment of principal and interest at the Market Rate (estimated to be 4.5%) amortized over a period of 30 years commencing on the Effective Date unless payments shall have commenced earlier.
-The Debtor estimates each monthly payment to be approximately \$12,825.
+The Debtor owes approximately \$2,404,600 plus any accrued interest, fees or costs alleged to be owed to the Class 1 creditor on the note(s) which are secured by a lien on the Debtor's Real Property valued at \$4,278,000.
+The approximate amount of \$126,646 plus any accrued interest, fees or costs alleged to be owed to the Class 1 creditor is owed on the second note which is secured by Personal Property.
+The Debtor reserves the right to object to the allowability of the Class 1 creditor's claim(s).
+The Allowed Secured Claim of the Class 1 creditor shall be paid by combining the amounts owed on the two (2) promissory notes, approximately \$2,531,246, and the Class 1 creditor retaining its liens recorded against the Debtor's Real Property and Personal Property which fully secures its claim to the same extent and in the same priority as its pre-petition lien(s) and receiving a combined monthly payment of principal and interest at the Market Rate of Interest amortized over a period of 25 years commencing on the Effective Date unless payments shall have commenced earlier.
+The "Market Rate of Interest" is defined in the Plan as "that annual rate of interest determined by the Court which will allow the holder of an allowed secured claim to receive deferred cash payments totaling at least the allowed amount of such claim of a value as of the Effective Date of the Plan of at least the value of such holder's in the Estate's interest in its Assets.
+With respect to any secured creditor which receives a Market Rate of Interest and whose claim is secured by property of the Estate, such secured creditor shall retain its lien(s) securing its claim recorded against the Debtor's Assets to the same extent and in the same priority as its pre-petition lien(s), unless the Plan, the Court, or an agreement with the secured creditor provides otherwise."
+The Debtor proposes 4.5% per annum as the Market Rate of Interest in its Plan.
+The Debtor estimates each monthly payment to be approximately \$14,069.49.
 The first monthly payment of principal and interest will be due on the Effective Date and shall continue monthly thereafter until the Allowed Secured Claim of the Class 1 creditor is paid in full.
-Any valid and properly perfected Class 1 creditor's lien(s) recorded on the Debtor's Personal Property shall survive the Confirmation Order.
-Provided the Debtor makes monthly payments of principal and interest to the Class 1 creditor as provided for in this Plan, the Debtor shall be entitled to utilize the collateral subject to such lien(s) to make payments to its creditors as provided for in the Plan and to operate its ongoing post-confirmation business.
-Debtor shall be entitled to sell and substitute collateral of equal value in the ordinary course of business.
+The Debtor shall be entitled to sell and substitute Personal Property collateral of equal value in the ordinary course of business such as the sale of cull cows, bull heifers, or equipment.
+Any proceeds realized from a sale of the Debtor's Real Property shall be paid to the Class 1 creditor.
+The Debtor does not acknowledge the validity of the Class 1 creditor's claim of a security interest in cow rental proceeds and reserves the right to litigate this issue.
 Upon payment in full, the lien(s) of the Class 1 creditor recorded against the Debtor's Assets shall be released and the Debtor shall own its Assets free and clear of the liens of the Class 1 creditor.